where and are integers (and ).

-Similarly, a rational expression is one that can be expressed as a quotient of polynomials, i.e. p/q where p and q are polynomials (and q ≠ 0).
+Similarly, a rational expression (sometimes called an algebraic fraction) is one that can be expressed as a quotient of polynomials, i.e. where and are polynomials (and ).

 is not a rational expression.
 The denominator is not a polynomial.